matthewnewell/matthewnewell.github.io/_posts/2014-03-20-tips_for_future_me.md

 -----------------------------------
 This site is built with [Jekyll](http://jekyllrb.com/) and lives on [GitHub](http://www.github.com).
 Jekyll uses [Markdown](http://daringfireball.net/projects/markdown/), a text to HTML conversion tool for web writers.

 To start Jekyll on the localhost, "jekyll serve".
+Even better, "jekyll serve --watch"

 Markdown Basics
 --------------